 Project SEED is all about people: people improving their chances in life; people working together; people sharing; people making a difference; people helping people.
 One of those people is CEO Andreas Schierenbeck, who has a special place in his heart for the people of Colombia.
 Schierenbeck lived and worked in Colombia from 1995 to 2003.
 During his time there he learned Spanish, and gained a profound appreciation for the “optimism, perseverance and warmth” of the Colombian people.
 In Colombia and elsewhere, Andreas Schierenbeck has high hopes for Project SEED.

-And where will Project SEED next sprout?
-In Brazil, in December: and you’ll be able to read more about it, in PERSPECTIVES.
+And where else has Project SEED sprouted?
+In Brazil: and you’ll be able to read more about it, in PERSPECTIVES.

 “We only can fulfill these goals, when we can find partners like thyssenkrupp Elevator.
 I’m so thankful and happy for the partnership with thyssenkrupp Elevator.
 They will support SOS and the youth tremendously by creating inspiring opportunities for young people and ensuring an equal chance for them to succeed in life.”